If you have any of these questions:

 Believe it or not, many people forget these two essential things!

-If you don’t state the game you’re playing, people are not going to drop in just to find out.
+If you don’t state the game you’re playing, new people are not going to drop in just to find out.

 If you prefer, you can use a hashtag to indicate the game you’re playing, for example #CSGO.
 This attracts the attention of that player base and stream retweeters for that game (discussed shortly).

 Beyond those two basic items, it is highly recommended you include a picture.
 Make sure it is somehow related to your stream or what you’re playing.

 It can be as easy as taking a screenshot of what’s happening on your stream and using that as your picture.
 If you have your own custom artwork, you can attach it to a tweet when you’re about to go Live!

 Mike’s tweets stand out tremendously because he includes his custom-designed artwork.

 You can follow Mike’s example by mentioning stream retweeters in your tweet.
 Stream retweeters are Twitter accounts that exist solely to retweet channel links.
 Simply mentioning them is usually sufficient to get your tweet shared with people.